Nobody invented cheese. Cheese invented itself.

 Starting in the 1970s in Europe and the 1980s in the United States, a new generation of cheesemakers began reviving traditional, small-scale cheesemaking.

-In France, the AOC (Appellation d’Origine Contrôlée) system—established in 1925 for wine and extended to cheese—protected traditional cheeses from industrial imitation.
-Roquefort, Comté, Camembert de Normandie, and dozens of other cheeses received legal definitions that specified milk source, production methods, and aging conditions.
+In France, the AOC system, established in 1925 for wine and later extended to cheese, protected traditional cheeses from industrial imitation.
+Roquefort, Comté, Camembert de Normandie, and dozens of others got legal definitions for milk source, production methods, and aging conditions.

 In the United States, pioneers like Mary Keehn (Humboldt Fog), the Jasper Hill Farm team (Harbison, Bayley Hazen Blue), and Cowgirl Creamery (Mt Tam, Red Hawk) proved that American farmstead cheese could compete with European traditions in quality and originality.